Skip to content

 Who Should Use logfire?

-• 1**Python Developers:** For adding structured logging to applications, improving debugging efficiency, and gaining real-time insights into application performance and execution flow.
+• 1**Python Developers:** For adding structured logging to Python applications, improving developer experience, and simplifying log management and analysis.

-• 3**DevOps Engineers & SREs:** For comprehensive monitoring of production LLM and agent systems, setting up alerts for performance and cost, and ensuring application reliability and operational efficiency.
+• 3**DevOps Engineers & Site Reliability Engineers (SREs):** For comprehensive monitoring of production LLM and agent systems, ensuring application reliability, and integrating with existing observability platforms.

 pricing